 Enjoy your yummy Spanish meal with Cuban rice and tune in next week for a great recipe out of the Spanish cookbook I found in Barcelona!

-Cuban Rice is a fabulous side dish to compliment any meal!
-Enjoy!!
+Our Cuban Rice Recipe is a fabulous side dish to compliment any meal!
+We hope you enjoy!!

 - 1 small yellow onion, small diced